persians/fullstack/README.md

     - Added the option for users to delete / edit their own posts.
     - Redid the entire design (dark mode).

-    Next Steps: [Redo the css for the login / register and create-post / my-post]
+    Next Steps: [Redo the css for the login / register and create-post / my-post.]

 ## 23 March

     Accomplishements:
     - Multiple css changes (_base.scss / theme).

-    Next Steps: [Add an administrator account with its own management menu.
-Add a trending slideshow at the top of the posts.]
+    Next Steps: [Add an administrator account with its own management menu.]